jlxmns/jlxmns/README.md

 <div align="center">

 ## About
-Hello, I am Júlio, a Computer Science graduate student who's working on becoming a Full Stack developer!
+Hello, I am Júlio, a Computer Science graduate student who's exploring the IT area to find what I like the most!
+Currently studying Front-end, Back-end and AWS.

 -------------------